 Design (ID).
 Its supporters include both individuals who believe in a "young

-earth" and others who believe in an "old
+earth" -- one that was created less than 10,000 years ago -- and others who believe in an "old

 -- the belief that major changes can and do occur within species.
 However,